redzic/DiViEn/README.md

 Basic usage:

 ```
-./DiViEn -i <path/to/input.mp4>
+./DiViEn -i <path/to/input.mp4> <output_file>
 ```

-To specify custom encoder arguments, use the `-ff` option, followed by a list of ffmpeg-style arguments, followed by the delimiter `--`.
-After the delimiter, arguments will be interpreted as arguments to DiViEn.
-The delimiter can be omitted if `-ff` was the last option specified.

 Specify arguments (e.g., 8 workers, 120 frame buffer size per worker, libaom-av1, custom encoding params):

 ```
-./DiViEn -i <path/to/input.mp4> -w 8 -c:v libaom-av1 -ff -crf 30 -cpu-used 6 -- -bsize 120
+./DiViEn -i <path/to/input.mp4> -w 8 -bsize 120 -c:v libaom-av1 -crf 30 -cpu-used 6 <output_file>
 ```

 Specify custom arguments and threading options with x265:

 ```
-./DiViEn -i <path/to/input.mp4> -w 8 -c:v libx265 -ff -crf 25 -preset veryfast -x265-params pools=none:frame-threads=2
+./DiViEn -i <path/to/input.mp4> -w 8 -tpw 4 -c:v libx265 -crf 25 -preset veryfast -x265-params pools=none:frame-threads=2 <output_file>
 ```

+All parameters after `-c:v <encoder>` are interpreted as arguments to the encoder, except for the last parameter which is interpreted as the output file.

 Note that the `-tpw` (threads per worker) option does not always correlate with encoder-specific options. `-tpw` corresponds with the `-threads` option in ffmpeg (when applied to the encoder).
 Prefer encoder-specific options for threading if available.
 Note that decoder threading is always set to automatic selection, regardless of any command-line options specified.

-The template for the output file name is `<input_file_name>_<encoder_name>.mp4`.
-DiViEn will automatically create a temporary folder for the chunks.
-The temporary folder is not deleted after encoding, and if the folder already exists when DiViEn runs, DiViEn will overwrite the chunks.
-(This may change in the future.)

 The output file may not be fully compatible with some video players at the moment due to a lack of proper timestamps being set.
 This should be fixed in the future.